 Jim’s life story is told using key artefacts to illustrate his achievements combined with period film, photographs and modern reminiscences.

 The Jim Clark Trophy Collection is displayed in a clean modern style which allows them to be viewed easily while iPads, which slide above the label rail, provide interactive access to layers of information about the races, circuits and cars of Jim’s career.

-The museum displays two of cars that Jim raced: a Lotus 25, R6 on loan from the Tinguely Museum and Dario Franchitti’s Lotus Cortina BJH 417B.
+The museum displays two of the cars that Jim raced: a Lotus 25, R6 on loan from the Tinguely Museum and Dario Franchitti’s Lotus Cortina BJH 417B.

 The historic Bugatti Trust Museum and Study Centre is situated at the foot of the famous Prescott hill climb and open to visitors all year round.
-A UK registered charity dedicated to the study of the works of Ettore Bugatti, The Bugatti Trust was formed in 1987 by the late Hugh Conway supported by a small group of Bugatti enthusiasts with a key objective of encouraging the next generation of engineers and designers.
+A UK registered charity dedicated to the study of the works of Ettore Bugatti, The Bugatti Trust was formed in 1987 by the late Hugh Conway, supported by a small group of Bugatti enthusiasts, with a key objective of encouraging the next generation of engineers and designers.

 The Trust houses a permanent display and holds exhibitions with vintage Bugattis, racing memorabilia as well as sculptures by Rembrandt Bugatti and furniture by Carlo Bugatti.

 The completely original and unrestored Works Type 59/50B Bugatti made a historic return to Prescott in 2019 as one of the main exhibits of The Bugatti Trust summer exhibition ’Jean Bugatti and Jean-Pierre Wimille - Prescott 80 years ago’.